igbinosarufus/Google-IT-Support-Portfolio/README.md

 # Google IT Support Professional Certificate Portfolio

 **Igbinosa**
-Customer Support Specialist @ Teleperformance Nigeria
+Customer Support Specialist @ Teleperformance Nigeria (Remote 8 am - 5 pm)
-Pivoting to IT Support / Helpdesk roles in Lagos
+Pivoting to IT Support / Helpdesk roles in Lagos by August 2026

 Currently completing the **Google IT Support Professional Certificate** on Coursera (almost finished Module 2).